Sleep for Healthy, Beautiful Skin

 The age-old saying of getting your “beauty rest” may have more to it than meets the eye.
 In fact, we now know that getting enough sleep is scientifically sound advice.
 Decades of research show that sleep is essential for many aspects of our health, such as our metabolism, immune system, memory, cognition, and learning.
 These health benefits have led scientists and doctors to explore the role of sleep in skin health.
 Since some of this research is very new, much is still unknown about how sleep affects our skin.
 However, preliminary studies provide some interesting insights into how our skin reacts to different sleep patterns.

 As of now, what scientists and clinicians do know is that those with chronic skin disorders, such a psoriasis and atopic dermatitis (commonly known as eczema) experience disordered sleep patterns.
 Some believe that disordered sleep patterns arise due to the itching and scratching episodes experienced with these conditions.
 While others hold that those with these chronic skin inflammation experience excess heat loss through the skin, which may disrupt sleep.

 While more studies can help us better understand the relationship between sleep and skin health, it remains clear that sleep is beneficial to us.
 This means our sleep hygiene, or ways of “cleaning up” our sleep routines, are highly important.
 Below, I identify eleven ways to improve sleep quality and enhance your overall rest for a happier, healthier you!

 11 Sleep Hygiene Tips

-Eliminate all distractions: To help you fall asleep on-time, try to reduce any extraneous noise and distractions at least 30 minutes before bed.
-This includes turning off the TV, computer, or tablet, putting down your smartphone, and diming the lights.
+- Eliminate all distractions: To help you fall asleep on time, try to reduce any extraneous noise and distractions for at least 30 minutes before bed.
+This includes turning off the TV, computer, or tablet, putting down your smartphone, and dimming the lights.